-He ran under the banner of the Green Alliance party which was formed in September 2013 with the merging of the Green and Progressive parties.
+He ran under the banner of the party which was formed in September 2013 with the merging of the Green Party and othr progressive parties.

 The Green Alliance party advocates environmental responsibility, social justice and non-violence as the best means to enhance the social and economic prosperity of Colombia.
 He never made it to the second round that was eventually won by sitting President Juan Manuel Santos.